uikit/uikit-site/docs/pages/svg.md

 ## Stroke Animation

 There are two ways to animate SVG strokes.
-First by using the [Animation component](animation.md#svg-strokes) and `uk-svg="stroke-animation: true"` and second by using the [Parallax component](parallax.md#svg-strokes).
+First by using the [Animation component](animation.md#svg-strokes) and `uk-svg="stroke-animation: true"`, and second by using the [Parallax component](parallax.md#svg-strokes).

 ***